Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Related Work

-Our method performs fast sampling-based kinodynamic planning by leveraging \scSIMD parallelism (\cref{subsec:prelim_simd}) and the differential flatness of the dynamics of common robot platforms~\cite{allen2019real, liu2017search, bascetta2017flat, welde2021dynamically} to directly tackle the BVP and dynamics propagation problems.
+Our method performs fast sampling-based kinodynamic planning by leveraging \scSIMD parallelism (\cref{subsec:prelim_simd}) and the differential flatness of the dynamics of common robot platforms~\cite{allen2019real, liu2017search, bascetta2017flat, welde2021dynamically} to directly tackle the BVP problems.
 A system is called \emph{differentially flat} if there exist variables, called flat outputs, whose values and derivatives dictate the robot state and control inputs (see \cref{def:diff_flat} for details).
-This approach has been applied to sampling-based~\cite{bascetta2017flat, ye2022efficient, han2023efficient}, search-based~\cite{liu2017search}, and optimization-based motion planning~\cite{mellinger2011minimumsnap, welde2021dynamically, han2023efficient, hao2005differential}, but primarily for low-dimensional robot platforms, \emph{e.g.}, quadrotors, or for a specific system, \emph{e.g.}, gantry cranes~\cite{vu2022sampling}.
-Instead, we integrate differential flatness with sampling-based kinodynamic planning for generic high-\dof robots, where forward kinematics and collision checking are time-consuming besides enforcing dynamics constraints.
-While most existing methods approximate a solution to the BVP problem and dynamics propagation, differential flatness allows us to obtain a closed-form fixed- or minimum-time polynomial solution.
-Such closed-form trajectories are amenable to parallelized collision checking using \emph{fine-grained} parallelization based on \scSIMD instructions (\cref{subsec:prelim_simd}), enabling trajectory generation in microseconds to milliseconds.
+This approach has been applied to sampling-based~\cite{bascetta2017flat, ye2022efficient, wang2024differential, seemann2014exact}, search-based~\cite{liu2017search}, and optimization-based motion planning~\cite{mellinger2011minimumsnap, welde2021dynamically, han2023efficient, hao2005differential, beaver2024optimal}, but primarily for low-dimensional robot platforms (often with simple geometry shapes such as spheres or boxes for collision checking), \emph{e.g.}, quadrotors~\cite{mellinger2011minimumsnap}, unicycles and 2-link arms~\cite{beaver2024optimal}, or for a specific system, \emph{e.g.}, gantry cranes~\cite{vu2022sampling}.
+Instead, we integrate differential flatness with sampling-based kinodynamic planning for generic high-\dof robots, where forward kinematics and collision checking are complex and time-consuming besides enforcing dynamics constraints.
+While most existing methods approximate a solution to the BVP problems, differential flatness allows us to obtain a closed-form fixed- or minimum-time polynomial BVP solution.
+Such~closed-form trajectories are amenable to parallelized collision checking using \emph{fine-grained} parallelization based on \scSIMD instructions (\cref{subsec:prelim_simd}), enabling trajectory generation in microseconds to milliseconds. \REVV{It is also important to note that existing flatness-based sampling-based planners either do not prove completeness and optimality or loosely mention the existing guarantees of geometric planners, \eg those of RRT*~\cite{bascetta2017flat, vu2022sampling, wang2024differential, seemann2014exact, ye2022efficient}.
+Achieving such theoretical guarantees with closed-form BVP solutions is nontrivial as it requires careful consideration of nonlinear local paths rather than linear edges on the graph.
+We address this by offering a theoretical analysis of probabilistic exhaustivity, which is stronger than completeness, and asymptotic optimality of our approach in \cref{sec:theoretical_analysis}.}